Region Highlights: Northern Ireland

 Tyrone is one of the country's most beautiful inland counties.
 The largest county in the North it is overflowing with a variety of scenery from the majestic Sperrin Mountains that reach 2,000 foot to the gentle hills and river valleys of the plains.
 This sprawling hilly county is replete with ancient forests and unspoiled scenery but also boasts busy market towns like Omagh and Dungannon.

 In Omagh, you will find the Ulster American Folk Park.
-Located four miles north of Omagh, the Folk Park initially began by the donation of a cottage by the Mellon family in 1818.
+Located four miles north of Omagh, the Folk Park initially began with the donation of a cottage by the Mellon family in 1818.
 The park is an outdoor museum that tells the story of emigration in the eighteenth and nineteenth centuries.
 Many of these emigrants went on to achieve great things and several of the signatories of the US Constitution were from Tyrone.

 Derry / Londonderry: A picturesque county in the north west of Northern Ireland, Derry / Londonderry is famed for its tranquility, scenic beauty, lovely beaches and the lively university town of Coleraine.